Reverse engineering, for true data observability

 Reverse engineering helps identify and correct weaknesses and vulnerabilities in the design or security of data systems.

-If a sensitive technical table with an abstract name broadcasts its data into a system, and that data ends up being requested by an unauthorized person, no one will know anything about it.
+If a sensitive technical table with an abstract name broadcasts its data in a system, and this data ends up being queried by an unauthorized person, no one will know anything about it.

-Having a precise flow map for sourcing or impact analysis will help in this DLP (Data Loss Prevention) context.
+Having a precise mapping of flows for sourcing or impact analysis will help in this DLP (Data Loss Prevention) context.

 Observability and Governance

-Robust reverse engineering provides the entire company with a detailed repository, describing data flows, as well as a shared vision of the system architecture, thus promoting the development of effective data governance and a strategy of data quality.
-This in-depth knowledge of the system is also very useful for optimally architecting projects:
+Solid reverse engineering provides the entire company with a detailed repository describing data flows and a shared vision of the system's architecture, thus promoting the development of effective data governance and a data quality strategy.
+This in-depth knowledge of the system is also extremely useful for optimally architecting projects:

 • By highlighting strategic flows and all their dependencies.

-• By offering a valuable tool for the design of an optimal architecture through the simplification of information systems: in fact, the definition of information uses coupled with the analysis of processing (data lineage) makes it possible to identify flows of useless data in information systems, prior to vast decommissioning operations.
+• By offering a valuable tool for designing an optimal architecture through the simplification of information systems: in fact, the definition of information uses coupled with the analysis of processing (data lineage) makes it possible to identify unnecessary data flows in information systems, a preliminary to large-scale decommissioning operations.

 Observability and Technological Obsolescence

-Reverse engineering allows lower technical layers to be brought to light by unearthing their specifications and sharing them.
+Reverse engineering allows us to bring lower technical layers back to light by unearthing their specifications and sharing them.

-This can help extend the life cycle of certain tools to reduce costs.
-For example, if you have an intelligible and widely shared reading of the entire Cobol layer, it is potentially less urgent to exit it.
+This can help extend the lifecycle of certain tools to reduce costs.
+For example, if you have a widely shared, intelligible readout of the entire Cobol layer, there may be less urgency to move out of it.

 Observability and Creativity

-By drawing inspiration from the best practices and innovations of others, observability promotes the renewal of good practices.
+By drawing inspiration from the best practices and innovations of others, observability encourages the continuation of good practices.
 Because we only invent what we have forgotten!

 By analyzing historical processes, we can draw on old (good) ideas to generate new methods.